-Observation: hands are fixated and tense, and patient is using a left side band in the back (shoulders are shifting to the left), probably to compensate weak muscles around the pelvic and hip.
+Observation: hands are fixated and tense, and the patient bends the left side of his back.
+His shoulders shift to the left, probably to compensate on weak muscles around the pelvis and hip.

-Performance: patient uses a ‘step to’ technique, leading with his left leg and using both handrails.
+Performance: patient uses a ‘step to’ technique with his left leg leading while using both handrails.

-Observation: right leg works harder, and is externally rotated, probably due to weakness around hip and knee, or ankle ROM (less likely).
+Observation: right leg works harder, and is externally rotated, probably because of weakness around his hip and knee, or ankle ROM (less likely).

-Performance: patient uses the same technique as before.
+Performance: patient uses the same technique as when he used the handrails.

-Observation: the entire body is rotated right, trying to compensate on muscle weakness (leaning on the knee).
+Observation: patient’s entire body is rotated right, trying to compensate on his muscle weakness (leaning on the knee).

 Instruction: climb backwards.

-Observation: right leg works harder, and the entire pelvic is rotated right, probably to compensate on weakness.
+Observation: right leg works harder, and the entire pelvis is rotated right, probably to compensate on weakness.

-Instruction: climb backwards on a lower height (to try to achieve better form).
+Instruction: climb backwards on a lower height (to try and achieve better form).

 Performance: patient chooses not to use the handrails at all, but at the last stair he uses one hand.

-Observation: patient compensates with rotating right, and at the last stair he rotates almost completely.
+Observation: patient compensates with rotating right, and at the last step he rotates right almost completely.

-Performance: patient uses the left handrail, which makes him lead the step with his left leg.
+Performance: patient uses the left handrail, which puts his left leg in the lead.